derrickoswald/CIMSpark/README.md

 scala>
 ```
-7. At the scala prompt one can import the classes defined in the CIMScala jar:
+* At the scala prompt one can import the classes defined in the CIMScala jar:
-Add the CIMScala jar to the classpath:
 ```scala
 import org.apache.spark.rdd.RDD
 import ch.ninecode.cim._
 import ch.ninecode.model._
 ```
-8. One can then read in a CIM file:
+* One can then read in a CIM file:
 ```scala
 val elements = spark.read.cim ("hdfs://sandbox:9000/data/NIS_CIM_Export_NS_INITIAL_FILL_Oberiberg.rdf")
 ```
 **NOTE: This currently does not work for Spark 2.0.**

-9. Since evaluation is lazy, one needs to trigger the actual file reading by, for example, asking for the count:
+* Since evaluation is lazy, one needs to trigger the actual file reading by, for example, asking for the count:
 ```scala
 val count = elements.count
 ```